malgokiel/MyMoviesApp/README.md

 # ***MyMovieAPP***
-store all your fav
-orite movies in one place!
+store all your favorite movies in one place!

 ## Purpose